rherardi/adaptation-vectors/README.md

 ## Purpose

-The purpose of the tool is to model potential displacements of workers due to technological changes affecting the workplace and job market.
+The purpose of this tool is to model the impact of potentially disruptive technological changes affecting the labor market.
+Workers either adapt to and learn to use new technologies or are displaced.

-Time is required for workers to re-skill or upskill in order to remain employable.
-The magnitude and complexity of technological change influence how long workers require to re-skill or upskill.
-The timespan over which technological change occurs can range from (1) long enough to reasonably expect virtually all workers to be able to adapt, to (2) too short a time to reasonably expect any worker to be able to adapt, i.e., to have job skills relevant to the labor market and to remain employable.
-In the former case, workers simply adopt new technologies and learn to use new technological tools.
-In the latter case, jobs are abruptly replaced as a result of new technologies directly reducing the workforce.
+* Time is required for workers to up-skill or re-skill in order to remain relevant in the labor market, i.e., to remain employable and ultimately to remain in the workforce.
+* The magnitude and complexity of technological change influence how long workers require to up-skill or re-skill.
+* The timespan over which technological change occurs can range from (1) long enough to reasonably expect virtually all workers to adapt, to (2) too short a time to reasonably expect any worker adapt.

 ## Available Commands